DataFire-repos/spreadsheet-base/README.md

 You'll need to connect your Google account, and create a new spreadsheet to store your data.

-### On app.datafire.io
 * Go to Project -> Settings and click "Run Setup"
-* You'll be prompted to connect your Google account.
-Make sure the scope "View and manage your spreadsheets in Google Drive" is checked.
+  * Connect your Google account
-* When prompted to create a new spreadsheet, enter a title
+  * Pick a title for your spreadsheet
 * Once the setup is done, save your project

 You'll see the spreadsheetId in your settings page.
 You can access the created spreadsheet at:
 `https://docs.google.com/spreadsheets/d/$SPREADSHEET_ID`

-### On the command line
-* Run `datafire authenticate google_sheets`
-* Run `datafire run ./make_spreadsheet -i.title "Your spreadsheet title"`

 ## Desiging the API